ShresthaSamita/CS5103_qkp232_Samita/README.md

 #### Phase 2:

-Phase 2 is the extension of Phase1 where we have added two features,
+Phase 2 is the extension of Phase1 where we have our First requirement change.
+Here we have added two more features,

 i) *LineCount* : Counts the number of lines in the input file.